 Bits Default Value Description 31 0 Receiver reset .
 When this bit is set to 1, the receiver is reset.
 The bit then automatically reverts to 0.
 This reset also sets all of the receiver configuration registers to their default values.
 30 0 Jumbo Frame Enable .
 When this bit is set to 1, the Ethernet MAC receiver accepts frames that are greater than the maximum legal frame length specified in IEEE Standard 802.3-2008 [Ref 1].
 When this bit is 0, the Ethernet MAC only accepts frames up to the legal maximum.
 29 0 In-band FCS Enable .
-When this bit is 1, the Ethernet MAC receiver passes the FCS field up to the client as described in Reception with In-Band FCS Passing, page 47.
+When this bit is 1, the Ethernet MAC receiver passes the FCS field up to the client as described in Reception with In-Band FCS Passing, page 48.
 When it is 0, the client is not passed to the FCS.
 In both cases, the FCS is verified on the frame.
 28 1 Receiver Enable .
 If set to 1, the receiver block is operational.
 If set to 0, the block ignores activity on the physical interface RX port.
 27 0 VLAN Enable.
 When this bit is set to 1, VLAN tagged frames are accepted by the receiver.
+26 0 Receiver Preserve Preamble Enable .
+When this bit is set to 1, the Ethernet MAC receiver preserves the preamble field of the received frame.
+When it is 0, the preamble field is discarded as specified in IEEE Standard 802.3-2008 [Ref 1].
+25 0 Length/Type Error Check Disable.
+When this bit is set to 1, the core does not perform the length/type field error checks as described in Length/Type Field Error Checks, page 51.
+When this bit is set to 0, the length/type field checks are performed; this is normal operation.
+24 0 Control Frame Length Check Disable.
+When this bit is set to 1, the core does not mark MAC Control frames as "bad" if they are greater than minimum frame length.
+23:16 N/A Reserved 15:0 All 0s Pause frame MAC address [47:32].
+See description in Table 2-14.